Market

 related parties which could be considered material in accordance with the policy of the company on materiality of related party

-transaction which is required to be reported in Form No. AOC-2 in terms of Section 134(3)(h) read with Section 188 ofthe Act.
+transaction on which is required to be reported in Form No. AOC-2 in terms of Section 134(3)(h) read with Section 188 ofthe Act.

 Annexure VI to this report.